frederik-kofoed-marqversen/quantum_computations/README.md

 # gkp_quantum_computations
-This repository contains code for studying quantum computations using GKP encoded qubits.
-Mostly the product of my work during my PhD with Aarhus University & Kvantify ApS.
+This repository contains code related to my studies of quantum computations.
+Mostly the product of my work during my Master and PhD with Aarhus University & Kvantify ApS.

+## Contents

+- **`performance_analysis_of_gkp_error_correction/`**: Project files for the article **"Performance Analysis of GKP Error Correction."** - in preparation